-Exposed individuals will not be required to quarantine.
+4. Exposed individuals will not be required to quarantine.
 If exposed, SPC does request individuals closely monitor themselves.
-If an individual does become symptomatic, please do not attend class and get tested.
+If an individual does become symptomatic, please do not attend class or work and be tested.

 Should a student become ill (example of illness: fever; nausea/vomiting that is not due to pregnancy; diarrhea or any other communicable disease).
 A physician's release must be submitted when the student is treated by a physician. (per Handbook policy)